sco-edge/Video_Analytics/README.md

 # README
-## PURPOSE
-I will commit what I have studied about Kubernetes and the Go language.
+To learn K8s and Go language.
-When I have a specific research topic, I'll rename the repository.